Table of Contents

 Activate the Furnace Fan Motor

 The furnace fan isn’t just for heat.
-It can run separately from the heating process to distribute the colder air on your lower or main level upwards.
-This allows the air to flow continuously, so you’ll feel a lot cooler than you would otherwise.
+It can run separately from the heating process to distribute the air on your lower or main level upwards.
+To keep the upstairs section of your home cool, activate the fan motor to distribute air to each room in your house.

 Plant Trees & Other Plants Around the House

 This one comes with some serious perks but also some drawbacks.
-Planting trees, shrubs, bushes, vines, and other greenery right outside your house can give the inside some refreshing shade and limit direct sunlight.
+Planting trees, shrubs, bushes, vines, and other greenery right outside your house is an ideal way to keep the upstairs portion of your house cool in the summer.
+In addition, investing in trees will increase the amount of refreshing shade on your property and limit direct sunlight.
 Not to mention it looks beautiful.
 However, plants of this nature do need to be maintained to keep from growing unkempt.

 Optimize Air Conditioner With a Programmable Thermostat

 If your AC is going to come on, there are better ways to do it than manually turning it on once it’s gotten too hot.
-Install a programmable thermostat to give you a smooth operation and efficient climate control.
+If you are looking for ways to keep the upstairs cool, install a programmable thermostat to obtain efficient climate control.
 Try setting your temperature higher at 75-77 degrees.
 It may feel too hot at first, but stick it out for a week and see if you adjust so you’ll rely on it less.

 Keep Interior Doors Open